Blackville, New Brunswick: Economy

 Blackville's economy was once tied to the forest industry.
 A large sawmill that employed 200 workers had been operated in the village by industrial conglomerate UPM Kymmene, but it closed in 2007 as a result of economic pressures.

 According to the 2016 Census, Blackville citizens had a median income of $30,816 for individuals, and $62,976 for households in 2015.
 Blackville's unemployment rate was 21.9%.

-Blackville is home to a single financial institution, Blackville Credit Union.
+Blackville is home to a single financial institution, Blackville Credit Union, founded in 1936.
 It is the oldest of its kind in New Brunswick.

+Near the end of the twentieth century, the 1842 Old Trinity Anglican Church in Blackville was deconsecrated and sold, then removed from the community.
+It eventually found a new home as an artist's studio in Oklahoma City, Oklahoma.

 Education

-Blackville School, grades K - 12, is a public school in the community.
+Blackville School, grades K–12, is a public school in the community.
 This is the only grade school in Blackville, with students occasionally transporting to other Miramichi schools instead (Such as Miramichi Valley High School).